damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

 What does include the documentation of maintenance instructions?

 1. Introduction of general maintenance of the system
+    - Cleaning
+    - Lubricating
+    - Regular inspections or service.
+These can be carried out on a time-based schedule or on a usage-based schedule.
+    - Regular adjusting machinery if it's necessary
+    - Environmental management
+       - Protection against the hot or cold weather conditions
+       - Cheking the tempreture
+       - Determining the acceptable temperature range
+       - ...
-2. How to identify the defective components?
+2. Identify the defective components
     - Outline the main troubleshooting of the system components
     - Identify how to detect a defective component
-2. Repairing the defective components
+3. Repairing the defective components
-    - Step-by-step procedures describing the maintenance sequence (preferred video or photo sequence)
+    - Step-by-step procedures describing the repairing sequence
     - Reference to the manufacturing section where one can find the manufacturing instructions to rebuild the defective parts
+4. Replacing equipment parts or components on a schedule
-3. Maintenance tools.
+5. Maintenance tools.
     - Various tools necessary to perform the maintenance operation